 - It is always a best practice to have a separate subcontract that articulates the rights and obligations of the parties.

-Tip: Under the new SBA rules, when there is a bundled contract, small businesses can enter into a teaming arrangement with one or more teaming partners and submit a bid as a small business without the worry of affiliation.
+Tip: Under the new SBA rules, when there is a bundled contract, small businesses can enter into a teaming agreement vs joint venture agreement with one or more partners and submit a bid as a small business without the worry of affiliation.
 See dangerous SBA message sent to prime contractors using named subcontractors.